dragland/CS231N_AUTO_REDDIT/README.md

 # CS231N_REDDIT_NET
-CS231N Final Project: A Neural Network for the Optimization of Image Post performance
+CS231N Final Project: A Neural Network for the Optimization of Image Post Performance